ausaccessfed/valhammer/README.md

 * `:length` &mdash; added to `string` columns to ensure the value fits in the column

+**SQLite Note:** In SQLite, a `string` column has no default length restriction (except for the [hard limit on data size set at compile time](https://www.sqlite.org/limits.html)).
+Valhammer will not apply a `length` validation unless the column was created with an explicit limit.

 ### Disabling Validators

 Passing a block to `valhammer` allows some selective calls to `disable` to